Chart Color Schemes

 West Pennant Hills's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-West Pennant Hills shows excellent health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence, with very low prevalence of common health conditions across all age groups (data as of 2021).
-Private health cover is exceptionally high at approximately 66% of the total population (10,937 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.
-The most common medical conditions are asthma and arthritis, affecting 6.4 and 6.3% of residents respectively, while 74.2% report being completely clear of medical ailments, similar to the 74.6% in Greater Sydney.
+West Pennant Hills shows excellent health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 66% of the total population (10,937 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.
+The most prevalent medical conditions are asthma and arthritis, affecting 6.4% and 6.3% of residents respectively, while 74.2% report being completely clear of medical ailments, similar to the 74.6% in Greater Sydney.

-The area has a higher proportion of seniors aged 65 and over at 23.7% (3,951 people), compared to 15.4% in Greater Sydney.
-Health outcomes among seniors are strong, broadly in line with national rankings.
+The area has a higher proportion of seniors aged 65 and over at 23.8%, with 3,968 people falling into this category compared to 15.4% in Greater Sydney.
+Health outcomes among seniors are strong and align with national rankings for the general population.

 Frequently Asked Questions - Health